 The exploitation of intellectual property rights is a topic for virtually every government, major company and economic forum worldwide.
-Journalists are among those who must have intellectual property rights too!
-These rights are called authors’ rights.
-Authors’ rights are currently best protected in continental Europe.
+Journalists among those who have intellectual property rights.
+Their authors’ rights are currently best protected in continental Europe.

-We support legal harmonisation of authors’ rights throughout the world with the aim of bringing all countries to the level of protection that exists in continental Europe.
-We also demand that collective bargaining rights for creators should be established where they do not exist.
-The authors’ rights work is supported by the EFJ Expert Group for Authors’ Rights (AREG), which is composed of journalists and lawyers.
-The group meets on a regular basis to identify current threats to authors’ rights and to plan appropriate actions to defend and support journalists and their unions who are fighting for higher standards of protection.
+We also support legal harmonisation of authors’ rights across Europe and the improvement of journalists’ rights and compensation in collective agreements.
+The authors’ rights work is supported by the IFJ/EFJ Expert Group for Authors’ Rights (AREG), which includes journalists and lawyers.
+The group meets on a regular basis to identify current threats to authors’ rights and to advise and support journalists and their unions in their battle for higher standards of protection.